On this page

 4. Trying to lodge with zero assets

 This might be something that many new trustees are unaware of.
-An SMSF tax return may not need to be lodged if it has zero assets.
+You may not need to lodge a tax return for your SMSF if it has zero assets.
 An SMSF is a trust and to be a valid trust it must have an asset otherwise it does not exist at law.
-If a fund has just been set up, and is yet to receive contributions or rollovers from members, then it can apply to the ATO to flag the SMSF as return not necessary (RNN).
+If a fund has just been set up and is yet to receive contributions or rollovers from members, then it can apply to the ATO to flag the SMSF as ‘return not necessary’ (RNN).

 As the lodging date for annual returns is generally months into the following financial year, even if a new SMSF had a zero balance at the end of the financial year, it is likely it will have received contributions before lodging date and it is evidence of those contributions or rollovers that the ATO is seeking.